 |So how do I take part?||Get in touch with your local county sports partnership or council or follow our links below.|

-On the face of it, coaches help people of different ages and abilities to develop and improve in sport, but actually they do much, much more.
+You may think that coaches help people of different ages and abilities to develop and improve in sport and physical activity, but actually they do much more.

 There are many different reasons to become a coach, and the good news is that you don't have to have had a sports background to start.
 Many people get into coaching as a way of giving back to their community.